People Management

 Does your company have an internal newsletter?
 Do you use a tool like Slack to stay in touch?
 Consider all of the channels where employees communicate with each other, their managers, and other colleagues.
 Use these to amplify an open internal position.

-The benefits of these programs are twofold.
-Employees get new skills.
-You get to build and cultivate a pool of future leaders within your organization.
+The benefits of employee training programs are twofold.
+One, employees get new skills.
+And two, you get to cultivate a pool of future leaders within your organization.

 For example, you could offer job shadowing or mentorship programs for employees to learn about other roles and departments within the company.
 Not only do they get on-the-job experience, it will also highlight areas where they need to grow before they can step into a new role.